 Regular Exercise is Important!

-Starting before we significantly decline is helpful but not necessary.
+Starting to exercise before we significantly decline is helpful but not necessary.
 It is never too late to benefit from regular exercise.
 Regular exercise and strengthening can decrease fall risk.
 It also helps benefit us by helping us recover if we are injured, by a fall or otherwise.

-When there are already warning signs of stumbles and loss of balance, our Oakville Physiotherapists can help provide you with a supervised program and in many cases exercises to do at home.
+When there are already warning signs of stumbles and loss of balance, Physiotherapists can help provide you with a supervised program and in many cases exercises to do at home.
 It is possible and important to improve physical fitness and strength at any age!

 Our North Oakville Physiotherapy clinic believes in this strongly.
 We have started a small group exercise class to help increase mobility, balance and strength in some of our older patients.
 It is incredibly rewarding to see and hear how strength and balance improvements help boost confidence, energy and function in our patients.